 These straightforward items list the trademark and copyright registrations the franchisor has obtained.
 Watch out for: A trademark that is not registered.

 This item lets you know that you can sell only what the franchisor allows.
-Watch out for: Franchisors whose product offerings are too limited.
+Here's what to watch out for: Franchisors whose product offerings are too limited.

 This is relevant only if you are buying into the less than 1 percent of franchise systems that use public figures in their advertising.